txstate-etc/dataloader-factory/README.md

-dataloader for `book -> acquisition` is one-to-many, the dataloader for `library -> acquisition` is one-to-many, and for `book -> library` the developer has the option of chaining `book -> acquisition -> library` or creating a new many-to-many dataloader that uses a database join for efficiency (see the "Many-to-Many-Joined" section below).
+dataloader for `book -> acquisition` is one-to-many, the dataloader for `library -> acquisition` is one-to-many, and for `book -> library` the developer has the option of chaining `book -> acquisition -> library` or creating a new many-to-many dataloader that uses a database join to save a round trip (see the "Many-to-Many-Joined" section below).

 ### Options
 The `OneToManyLoader` constructor accepts the following inputs.
-All of the *-to-many patterns accept the same options, except as noted in their section of the documentation.
+All of the *-to-many patterns accept the same options, except as specifically noted in their section of the documentation.
 ```typescript
 const myOneToManyLoader = new OneToManyLoader<KeyType, ObjectType, FilterType>({
   // accept arbitrary foreign keys and arbitrary arguments and return results